Learner pathways

 Student Profile

-• Often, but not always have a diagnosis of Autism and requires a structured learning environment,
+• Often, but not always, have a diagnosis of Autism and require a structured learning environment.

-• Works well on a TEACCH system with clear visual timetables and routines
+• Work well using a TEACCH approach, with clear visual timetables and routines

-• Requires a degree of modelling to socially interact with peers
+• Require modelling to support social interaction with peers

-• High level of therapy input for sensory regulation and communication
+• Benefit from a high level of therapy input for sensory regulation and communication

 Teaching and Learning Style